nubenetes/awesome-kubernetes/docs/serverless.md

 * [developers.redhat.com: Serverless Architecture](https://developers.redhat.com/topics/serverless-architecture/)
 * [itnext.io: Scaling My App: Serverless vs Kubernetes](https://itnext.io/scaling-my-app-serverless-vs-kubernetes-cdb8adf446e1)
 * [serverless.com: Comparisons - Serverless vs. other tools](https://www.serverless.com/learn/comparisons/)
+* [Is Serverless The End Of Kubernetes?](https://towardsdatascience.com/kubernetes-serverless-differences-84699f370609) A comparison of both technologies to stop the debate about what is better.

 ### FaaS: Function as a Service
 * [wikipedia: FaaS Function as a Service](https://en.wikipedia.org/wiki/Function_as_a_service)